Germany's Lufthansa cancels China flights over coronavirus | DW | 29.01.2020

 Four cases confirmed in Germany

-The EU's health commissioner has confirmed that eight people infected with the virus were reported in the EU — four of them in Germany and four in France.
+The EU's health commissioner, Stella Kyriakides, confirmed Wednesday that eight people infected with the virus were reported in the bloc — four of them in Germany and four in France.

-Several foreign governments have warned against unnecessary travel to China.
-Japan and the US were the first to evacuate their citizens from Wuhan, the virus epicenter, on Wednesday, while German authorities said they were finalizing plans to fly their nationals home.
+Meanwhile, thousands of foreigners are believed to be among the millions of people stranded in Hubei's capital Wuhan, the outbreak's epicenter.

 The European Commission said there were almost 600 EU citizens in China who had requested repatriation.